idio-lang/DIPS/source/implementing-idio/virtual-machine/register-machine.rst

 then we'd need somewhere else to store arguments and it becomes a bit hard to follow when your function is in *val*.

-Obviously there is an opcode to pop a value off the stack and into *func*.
+Therefore there is an opcode to pop a value off the stack and into the register *func*.

 The example above would have continued: